ravi-kumar7/documentation/docs/bank-connect/management.md

 ::: tip Endpoint
 GET **{{$page.frontmatter.base_url}}/{{$page.frontmatter.version}}/entity/`<entity_id>`/**
 :::

+### Authentication
+Request headers `x-api-key` with API Key as value and `server-hash` with Server Hash as value must be present in request.

 ### Response
 On successful fetching, the API gives a **200 HTTP code** with following response: